The Ultimate Guide to RV Camping in Hawaii

 Festivals, Fairs, and Events in Hawaii

 You can add to the fun of your Hawaiian vacation by scheduling your trip around an annual event.
 Aloha Festivals take place across the state in September and they are a great way to learn about Hawaiian culture.
-Duke’s OceanFest on Oahu in August is perfect for water sports enthusiasts, and Kōloa Plantation Days on Kauaʻi in July celebrates the unique social history of the state.
+Duke’s OceanFest on Oahu in August is perfect for water sports enthusiasts, and Kōloa Plantation Days on Kauaʻi in July celebrates the unique history of the state.

 Exploring Outdoor Activities